Posts

 Image

 Outside view.
 It was a balmy morning on my two-week vacation on the Caribbean island.
 Just that morning, I took my early morning walk before the sun peeped its head over the clouds.
 During our circular route around the neighboring countryside village from where I was staying.
-We came upon a small narrow path delineated by the countless footsteps of many people who used this shortcut to get back over on the other side then going around the main road.
-Walking this well-beaten path we came upon a small gaping limestone cave.
+We came upon a small narrow path delineated by the countless footsteps of many people who used this shortcut to get back over on the other side, then going around the main road.
+Walking this well-beaten path, we came upon a small gaping limestone cave.
 The small cave didn't go any deeper than maybe 10 feet.
 A pile of dead plant matter, household garbage, and abandoned bird nests were all that was on offer from this discovery.
-If I wanted deep cave exploration I would have headed to the tourist limestone cave tour the island is known for on the southwest of the island.
+If I wanted deep cave exploration, I would have headed to the tourist limestone cave tour the island is known for on the southwest of the island.
 A very small cave .
 We continued onward to our accommodation.
 After refueling myself with a hearty breakfast.
-I packed my c...
+I packed m...

 A Life Sentence in Old Essex County Jail